-We took some time to explore the Lost City, swimming in a pool there, and meeting the Shaman.
+We took some time to explore the Lost City, swimming in a pool there, and meeting the Shaman of La Ciudad Perdida.
 He explained more about the city, and his role, and gave us each a bracelet as a gift.
 Some of us gave a gift in return, a bracelet and a coin from their home country.
 There are still a couple of families who live in the city, but most are in the villages around.

 All too soon it was time to leave, and as we descended the slippery steps, I felt the magic of this place slowly leave me.
 We hiked back to the Wiwa camp that we had rested in on day two, and had lunch there.
 Those who were doing the four-day itinerary then continued to the 1st camp to sleep.
 My legs refused to take me any further, so I stayed here for the night, resting in the afternoon & swimming in the river.
 At the Wiwa Camp the river flows around large rocks, perfect for jumping off.
 Again, I didn’t leap in, more shuffled as close as I could get and plopped in.
 It was gorgeous, with yellow and white butterflies flitting above the water, and small fish visible in the shallows.